hetalang/HetaSimulator.jl/docs/src/tutorial/fit.md

 ## Fitting

-Before we run the optimization procedure we should select the parameters to optimize with the starting values.
+Before we run the optimization procedure we set the initial (nominal) values for the parameters selected for fitting.

-`sigma1`, `sigma2`, `sigma3` are not included in the main model code.
-They describe just the variability of error for the scenarios: `dose_1`, `dose_10` and `dose_100`.
+`sigma1`, `sigma2`, `sigma3` parameters are not included in the model code.
+They describe the variability of measurement error for the scenarios: `dose_1`, `dose_10` and `dose_100`.

 ```julia
 # fitted parameters